-The items not covered are not considered deposits even though you may have bought them from a bank employee or while you were physically at the bank.
+The items not covered aren't considered deposits even though you may have bought them through your bank.

-FDIC insurance does not cover theft, whether due to fraud in your account, identity theft, or bank robbery.
-However, most banks insure against robbery.
+FDIC insurance also doesn't cover theft, whether due to fraud, identity theft, or bank robbery.
+However, banks usually have a banker's blanket bond insuring them from losses due to robbery, fire, flood, embezzlement, and other events that may cause money to vanish.
 Federal law protects you from most fraud and errors in your accounts, but you have to act quickly to get full protection.

 FDIC insurance is not unlimited.
-If you have too much money in the bank you may be leaving yourself exposed.
-The $250,000 limits are separate for each bank you have accounts at, so you can increase the FDIC insurance coverage available to you by using multiple banks or by structuring your accounts properly within a single bank.
+By having too much money in one bank, you may be leaving yourself exposed.
+The $250,000 limits are separate for each bank where you have accounts, so you can increase the FDIC insurance coverage available to you by using multiple banks or by structuring your accounts properly within a single bank.

-- Brokered CDs are offered by financial intermediaries such as financial advisors.
+- Brokered CDs are offered by financial intermediaries such as financial advisers.
 By buying FDIC-insured CDs from multiple banks in your brokerage account, you can stay below coverage limits.

 - Titling accounts.
-If you’ll go above the coverage limits at any given bank, consider changing the title or registration of your accounts.
-This also means a change of ownership, which could have significant tax consequences and put you at risk of losing your assets if something happens to or with another account holder.
-Speak with an attorney, an accountant, and any affected family members before you start making changes.
+If you exceed the coverage limits at your bank, think about titling an account in the name of each family member or creating a joint account with two or more people.
+Changing the account titling also means a change of ownership, which could have significant tax consequences and put you at risk of losing your assets if the circumstances of another account holder change.
+Speak with an attorney, an accountant, and any affected family members before you start making account ownership changes.

 Mergers and FDIC Coverage

 Pay attention to news about bank mergers and rescues of failing banks.
 What happens if you hold accounts at Bank A and Bank B, and the two banks merge?
-If there is a bank failure handled by the FDIC, insurance coverage often will treat your deposits as if they were at separate institutions for a short period.
-After that period, you may want to move assets elsewhere to stay under the coverage limits.
+If there's a bank failure handled by the FDIC, insurance coverage will often treat your deposits as if they were at separate institutions for a short period.
+Before that period ends, though, you may want to move your assets elsewhere to stay under the coverage limits.